jassingh94/financial-statement-projections/README.md

    ```

 5. **Execute the API**:
-   Once the service is running, you can execute the API to process and clean the financial data.
+   Once the service is running, you can execute the API to process and clean and process the financial data.

 ## How It Works